To find the expert care you need, call 270.251.4100

 Radiation oncology is the field of medicine that uses therapeutic applications of radiation to manage cancer and other diseases.
 Radiation oncologists determine the type of radiation that will be used, as well as the amount or dose, and the number and length of treatments.

-The medical specialty devoted to care of the eye and the treatment of diseases that affect eyes and vision.
+Ophthalmology is the medical specialty devoted to care of the eye and the treatment of diseases that affect eyes and vision.
 An ophthalmologist diagnoses and treats abnormalities of the eye and performs surgery on the eye.

-The medical field concerned with the prevention and correction of muscular or skeletal injuries and abnormalities.
+Orthopedics is the medical field concerned with the prevention and correction of muscular or skeletal injuries and abnormalities.
 Orthopedic surgeons treat complex conditions and injuries as well as broken bones, severe muscle sprains, and knee and other joint injuries.
 They also perform joint replacements.

-The field of medicine dedicated to the care of infants, children and teenagers.
+Pediatrics is the field of medicine dedicated to the care of infants, children and teenagers.
 Doctors in this field are called pediatricians.
 They are often the first doctors children see, and they concentrate on preventing illness and treating children for a variety of conditions, including sore throats, earaches and infectious diseases.

 Physical Medicine & Rehabilitation

 A physiatrist is a physician who specializes in physical medicine, which is the curing of injuries and disease by natural methods.
 Measures that are used include physical therapy, massage, exercise, light and heat.
-Physicians and therapists who specialize in physical rehabilitation help patients who've had a stroke or serious injury return to home, work or school.
+Physicians and therapists who specialize in physical rehabilitation help patients who have had a stroke or serious injury return to home, work or school.
 The goal of therapy is to restore lost function through hands-on treatment, exercise and patient education.

-The field of medicine devoted to the study and treatment of diseases of the respiratory system.
+Pulmonology is the field of medicine devoted to the study and treatment of diseases of the respiratory system.
 Pulmonary specialists, called pulmonologists, treat pneumonia, bronchitis, emphysema, asthma, cancer and other disorders of the lungs and respiratory system.

-Uses x-rays, mammography, CT scan, ultrasound, nuclear medicine, MRI and image-guided interventional procedures to visualize the body and its organs to aid in the diagnosis and treatment of patients.
+Radiologists use x-rays, mammography, CT scan, ultrasound, nuclear medicine, MRI and image-guided interventional procedures to visualize the body and its organs to aid in the diagnosis and treatment of patients.

-The study and care of the joints and the muscular and skeletal systems.
+Rheumatology is the study and care of the joints and the muscular and skeletal systems.
 Rheumatologists treat a range of conditions, from athletic injuries to arthritis, lupus and rheumatic fever.

-The study and practice of surgery on the chest cavity and rib cage, including the heart, lungs and esophagus.
+Thoracic surgery is the study and practice of surgery on the chest cavity and rib cage, including the heart, lungs and esophagus.
 Thoracic surgeons treat patients with lung cancer, coronary diseases, aneurysms and heart diseases.

-The study and treatment of the male and female urinary tracts and the male genital tract.
+Urology is the study and treatment of the male and female urinary tracts and the male genital tract.
 Urologists diagnose and treat disorders of the urinary tract, prostate and bladder.

 Wound Care & Hyperbarics